fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 3.2.0 =
+* [Added] Make it easy for themes to include Schema.org structured data for vehicles via a new method on our vehicle class
+* [Changed] Now prioritizes featured vehicles when filling the slider
+* [Changed] The tested up to date to 4.8.1
+* [Fixed] A vehicle class member was typoed as drivetrain and changed to drivetype
+* [Removed] An unused theme-specific setting that allowed the footer link text to be overriden has been removed from the options page

 = 3.1.0 =
 * Adds a filter hook to the VIN input box on the edit vehicle screen in the dashboard.
 This permits our newest add-on plugin, [a VIN decoder](https://inventorypresser.com/products/plugins/vin-decoder/), to place a "Decode VIN" button adjacent to the VIN text box.